 You might have heard of it being called cotoletta alla milanese, a classic italian dish.

+- Veal: The veal meat is the star of the show.
+This recipe uses 2 pounds of thinly sliced veal scaloppine.
 If you can’t find scaloppine you can use veal cutlets.
 I suggest making sure they are thin or pound them into thin cutlet which works great in this milanese style veal.

-EGGS: The 4 eggs in this recipe helps to bring the flour and breadcrumbs together to create the crust on the veal.
+- Eggs: The 4 eggs in this recipe helps to bring the flour and breadcrumbs together to create the crust on the veal.

-FLOUR: I used all-purpose flour for this recipe- you could use whole wheat flour if you would like or half of each.
+- Flour: I used all-purpose flour for this recipe- you could use whole wheat flour if you would like or half of each.

-BREAD CRUMBS: Regular breadcrumbs work nicely to create the crust or you can buy seasoned breadcrumbs.
+- Bread Crumbs: Regular breadcrumbs work nicely to create the crust or you can buy seasoned breadcrumbs.

-PARMESAN CHEESE: I added in shredded parmesan cheese to the breadcrumb mixture to coat on the veal.
+- Parmesan Cheese: I added in shredded parmesan cheese to the breadcrumb mixture to coat on the veal.
 This is an optional step and you can leave this out if you want.

-SPICES: The spices add a nice flavor to the veal.
+- Spices: The spices add a nice flavor to the veal.
 I used basil, oregano and thyme.
 You could also use Italian seasoning, paprika or rosemary as additional spices.

 HOW DO YOU MAKE VEAL MILANESE?